Illinois Compiled Statutes

 names of such candidates in the same manner and in the same order as shown

-Not less than 68 days before the date of the general election, each
+Except as otherwise provided in this Code, not less than 68 days before the date of the general election, each

 county clerk shall certify the names of each of the candidates for county

 offices who have been nominated as shown by the proclamation of the county

 election authority or who have been nominated to fill a vacancy in nomination

 and declare that the names of such candidates for the respective offices

 shall be placed upon the official ballot for the general election in the